F1 driver market: The contenders for 2023 seats with Daniel Ricciardo, Mick Schumacher futures unclear

 This has always been dependent on finding a replacement, and with no junior drivers making their case to be F1's next star to come through the Red Bull programme, they have been looking further afield.

-IndyCar star Colton Herta was their number one target, although - despite winning seven races in the top US single-seater championship - he doesn't have enough superlicense points.
+IndyCar star Colton Herta was their number one target, although - despite winning seven races in the top US single-seater championship - he does not have enough superlicense points.

 De Vries, while never having raced in F1, would fit Red Bull and AlphaTauri's desire for a proven driver to come in for Gasly, and the Dutchman has admitted he has held talks with the team's transfer advisor Helmut Marko.

-He seems to be their only fallback right now; if he doesn't sign, it's likely Gasly stays.
+He seems to be their only fallback right now; if he does not sign, it is likely Gasly stays.

 Haas

-Haas are the wildcard in this driver market and it's been hard to predict what direction they are heading in.
+Haas are the wildcard in this driver market and it has been hard to predict which direction they are heading in.

 What does seem certain is that the US team are seriously considering moving on from Schumacher for 2023, with the German driver having been out-performed by Kevin Magnussen this season.
 Schumacher is also set to leave the Ferrari driver programme, and his links to the Scuderia were one of the reasons he joined Haas in the first place.

-Giovinazzi, the Ferrari reserve and man who was in truth unlucky to lose his Alfa Romeo seat this year, has been heavily linked with the team, as has another former F1 driver Nico Hulkenberg.
+Giovinazzi, the Ferrari reserve and man who was in truth unlucky to lose his Alfa Romeo seat this year, has been heavily linked with the team, as has another former F1 driver Nico Hulkenberg, who has served as a reserve with Aston Martin this season.

-Those reports suggest Haas want an experienced line-up next year, and aren't interested in a rookie.
+More of a like-for-like replacement for Schumacher would be fellow Ferrari driver programme product Robert Schwartzman, who has served as a reserve driver for the Italian team this season.
+Schwartzman, who holds dual Israeli and Russian nationality, is said to have impressed Ferrari team principal Mattia Binotto and, at the age of 23, would provide another forward-looking option for Haas.

-In which case, Ricciardo also can't be ruled out, and team boss Guenther Steiner has hinted at interest and talks.
+Ricciardo, who has also been linked with the seat, would be the headline signing Haas have been waiting for since their F1 debut six years ago, and would be a big hit Stateside.
+However, it remains to be seen whether they would have the budget or pedigree to attract Ricciardo, who has made it clear he is open to a test-driver role with a stronger outfit in 2023 if the right drive does not present itself.

-Ricciardo would be the headline signing Haas have been waiting for since their F1 debut six years ago, and would be a big hit Stateside.
-However, it remains to be seen whether they would have the budget or pedigree to attract Ricciardo, who has made it clear he is more than happy to take a year on the sidelines in 2023 if the right opportunity doesn't present itself.
+During the Singapore GP, chatter suggested it is Hulkenberg who has emerged as the most likely driver to replace Schumacher, with the pair now in a shoot-out for the position

 Williams